bup/bup/Documentation/bup-index.md

     `-u`.

 \--fake-valid
-:   mark specified filenames as up-to-date even if they
+:   mark specified paths as up-to-date even if they
     aren't.
 This can be useful for testing, or to avoid unnecessarily backing up files that you know are boring.

 \--fake-invalid
-:   mark specified filenames as not up-to-date, forcing the
+:   mark specified paths as not up-to-date, forcing the
     next "bup save" run to re-check their contents.

 -f, \--indexfile=*indexfile*